 And as you know, currently I am working with Roku in program management space.

-Sure.
-So, so I am part of centralized program management organization, and we do program management for two types of initiatives.
+Dharma Mehta: Sure.
+So I am part of centralized program management organization, and we do program management for two types of initiatives.
 One are the corporate-wide initiatives which comes from the office of the CEO and the other types the other type is that of platform business initiatives.
 Things related to revenue falls under this bucket.

-And then we typically, we, we, we, we don’t do traditional program management.
+And then we typically, we don't do traditional program management.
 We typically get involved with either the business problems are extremely unique, or teams have to work under tight timelines.

 There is a requirement for cross-functional collaboration beyond specific organizations or at times the path forward is uncertain.
 So we selectively do program management for very special or specific programs within the organization.

-Right, right.
-And we, we purposely don’t call ourselves PMOs because we consider us as being internal consultants who are specialized in solving unique problems.
+Dharma Mehta: Right.
+And we purposely don't call ourselves PMOs because we consider us as being internal consultants who are specialized in solving unique problems.
 And we love to call ourselves team layer of awesomeness in the organization.

 Like, I think there's a really good reason why you don't call it a PMO because you are that layer of awesome, you are consultants, you are empowered, and you're driving these initiatives forward, like from the C-suite or really complex platforms, like already to me that's like, 'Wow, that sounds different than just being a project manager or even a program manager.'